edgency/c4dtools/README.md

 ## For Cinema 4D User

 The `c4dtools` library is **not a plugin**.
-But it may be required by a plugin, that is why you might need to install it.
+It is a code library that can be used to make things easier when writing plugins.
+A plugom that relies on this library requires you to install the it before the plugin can be used.

 ## Installation